Characters: X-Men Film Series: X-Men

 - '70s Hair: In X-Men: Days of Future Past, his younger self still has a full head of hair, and sports a longer, hippie-style mane.

-- Achilles in His Tent: In X-Men: Days of Future Past, his younger-self gives up on his powers and his role as the leader of mutants, and refuses to cooperate with Wolverine; without his aid, the entire venture is impossible.
-He's got more justified reasons than in most examples of the trope, but still.
+- Achilles in His Tent: In X-Men: Days of Future Past, his younger self gives up on his powers and his role as the leader of mutants, and refuses to cooperate with Wolverine; without his aid, the entire venture is impossible.
+He's got more justified reasons than in most examples of the trope.